 We designed the OCS to be a platform that allows us to leverage core technologies across products for multiple organs.
 To date, we have developed three OCS products, one for each of lung, heart and liver transplantations, making the OCS the only multi-organ technology platform.
-Our OCS products have been used for over 1,500 human organ transplants.
+Our OCS products have been used for over 1,600 human organ transplants.
 During our clinical trials, we established relationships with over 55 leading transplant programs worldwide.
-We have commercialized the OCS Lung and OCS Heart outside of the United States and received our first Pre-Market Approval ("PMA") from the FDA in March 2018 for the use in the United States of the OCS Lung for donor lungs currently utilized for transplantation and since May 2019, for donor lungs currently unutilized for transplantation.
+We have commercialized the OCS Lung and OCS Heart outside of the United States and received our first Pre-Market Approval, or PMA, from the FDA in March 2018 for the use in the United States of the OCS Lung for donor lungs currently utilized for transplantation and since May 2019, for donor lungs currently unutilized for transplantation.

 Since our inception, we have focused substantially all of our resources on designing, developing and building our proprietary OCS technology platform and organ-specific OCS products; obtaining clinical evidence for the safety and effectiveness of our OCS products through clinical trials; securing regulatory approval; organizing and staffing our company; planning our business; raising capital; and providing general and administrative support for these operations.
-To date, we have funded our operations primarily with proceeds from sales of preferred stock and borrowings under loan agreements, proceeds from the sale of common stock in our IPO and revenue from clinical trials and commercial sales of our OCS products.
+To date, we have funded our operations primarily with proceeds from sales of preferred stock and borrowings under loan agreements, proceeds from the sale of common stock in our IPO, the sale of our common stock in equity offerings, and revenue from clinical trials and commercial sales of our OCS products.

 Since our inception, we have incurred significant operating losses.
 Our ability to generate net revenue sufficient to achieve profitability will depend on the successful further development and commercialization of our products.
-We generated net revenue of \$7.5 million and incurred a net loss of \$8.9 million for the fiscal three months ended March 31, 2020.
+We generated net revenue of \$10.9 million and incurred a net loss of \$17.3 million for the fiscal six months ended June 30, 2020.
 We generated net revenue of \$23.6 million and incurred a net loss of \$33.5 million for the fiscal year ended December 28, 2019.
-As of March 31, 2020, we had an accumulated deficit of \$378.3 million.
-We expect to continue to incur net losses for the foreseeable future as we focus on growing commercial sales of our products in both the U.S. and select non-U.S. markets, including growing our sales and clinical adoption team, which will pursue increasing commercial sales and clinical adoption of our OCS products; scaling our manufacturing operations; continuing research, development and clinical trial efforts; and seeking regulatory clearance for new products and product enhancements, including new indications, in both the U.S. and select non-U.S. markets.
+As of June 30, 2020, we had an accumulated deficit of \$386.8 million.
+We expect to continue to incur net losses for the foreseeable future as we focus on growing commercial sales of our products in both the United States and select non-U.S. markets, including growing our sales and clinical adoption team, which will pursue increasing commercial sales and clinical adoption of our OCS products; scaling our manufacturing operations; continuing research, development and clinical trial efforts; and seeking regulatory clearance for new products and product enhancements, including new indications, in both the United States and select non-U.S. markets.
 Further, following the closing of our IPO we have incurred and expect to continue to incur additional costs associated with operating as a public company.
 As a result, we will need substantial additional funding for expenses related to our operating activities, including selling, general and administrative expenses and research, development and clinical trials expenses.